 Our current AI is passable in some moments.
 Utterly frustrating in others.
 Don’t let the latter sentiment deceive you.

-We have yet to see much of it in our immersive environments – probably because we ourselves are just getting acclimated to the virtual.
+We have yet to see much of it in our immersive environments – probably because we are just getting acclimated to the virtual.
 But rest assured, AI is coming there, too – faster than you think.

 And if Magic Leap gets its way with Mica – we’ll see it in Mixed Reality.
-Or in other words, not just inside a VR headset but in our own world.
+Or in other words, not just inside a VR headset but in our world.

 It opens fascinating opportunities for how we’ll interact with the virtual.
 And how we learn.
 Instead of just experiencing static environments, we will respond to the AI-driven avatars within them.
 Indeed, we may actually live with them someday – as ongoing stories intertwined with our lives.
 You can catch another perspective on this in the remarkable work by Fable Studios with Wolves in the Walls.
 It still haunts us as one of the most visionary statements we’ve seen on the future of storytelling.